I've been birding for as long as I can remember, which is likely my entire life. Even when I was just a small kid my father would take me birding at

 My grandmother lives in our house; she’s a huge blessing to us all, and also one of my biggest supporters.

-My parents are fantastic, and my dad enjoys birding with me.
-Of course, he is necessary for transportation (just for one more year though!)
+My parents are fantastic, and my dad enjoys birding with me whenever he can get away from work.

-I play soccer and run track for Hamilton/Wenham RHS, and love almost any game.
+I play soccer and run track for Hamilton/Wenham HS, and love almost any game.
 I'm probably over-competitive.
 Never mind.
 I'm definitely over-competitive.

 These things all play a role in my life, but this